killkli/vueuseindexeddb/README.md

 Current version: 0.1.3

-Must use with Vue3, as an composition API.
+Must use with Vue3, as a composition API.

 usage:
 install via npm/yarn: